Lifting problem for minimally wild covers of Berkovich curves: Etale annular -covers

 \subsection{Classification of \'etale annular $p$-covers}

 \begin{notation} We now restrict to the case of $p$-covers.
 So, until the end of Section \ref{annulisec}, $f\:Y\to X$ denotes an annular $p$-cover.
+By $l=[r,1]$ we denote the skeleton of $Y$.
 We orient $Y$ so that the monomial function $\delta|_l$ is non-decreasing, and orient $X$ compatibly.
-By $l=[r,1]$ we denote the skeleton of $Y$.
 By $x=\varphi(y)=\sum_{i\in\bfZ}c_iy^i$ we will always denote a monic presentation of $f$, and then $nc_ny^{n-1}$ will denote the dominant term of $\varphi'(y)$. \end{notation}

 \begin{lem} Keep the above notation.
 Then $n\ge p$ and one of the following possibilities holds:

 (1) $n=p$ and $k$ is of mixed characteristic.